napari/napari/docs/source/events/index.rst

 Performance is a core feature of napari.
 To learn how to monitor performance and diagnose and fix performance problems, see :ref:`perfmon`.

-Asynchronous rendering is an experimental feature that can be optionally enabled, see :ref:`rendering`.